tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 Generating a SCIM token
 .......................

+TODO: Notes from Lennart: In the current documentation I am missing the narrative.
+As a reader I would prefer a couple of sentences at the start explaining what the section is useful for.
+Example: it just says SCIM peer mgmt, but when does the reader need this, and for what?
+Example 2: it says you need to provide a SCIM token to your IdP for user provisioning.
+I would like a sentence or two about how the IdP uses the token and what info it conveys to the IdP, and what the token contains for info.

 These are the steps to generate a new SCIM token, which you will need to provide to your identity provider (IdP), along with the target API URL, to enable SCIM provisionning.

 * Step 1: Go to https://teams.wire.com/settings ( Here replace "wire.com" with your own domain if you have an on-premise installation of Wire ).